ActiveQuery/Governance/README.md

 [![](https://img.shields.io/badge/ActiveQuery%20Keep%20It%20Simple%20Smart%20(AQKISS)™-76448A)](#)
 [![](https://img.shields.io/badge/ActiveQuery%20Open%20Source%20Software%20(AQOSS)-76448A)](#)

-ActiveQuery (synonymous with "Active Query" and wheresoever abbreviated as "ActiveQ" or "AQ", whether upper cased, lower cased or capitalised) and applies to all parts of ActiveQuery projects, programmes, respositeries, and spaces.
+ActiveQuery (synonymous with and wheresoever referred to as "Active Query" or "ActiveQ" or "AQ", whether upper cased, lower cased or capitalised) and applies to all parts of ActiveQuery projects, programmes, respositeries, and spaces.

 In the interest of fostering an open and welcoming environment ActiveQuery Governance Framework has been adopted in persuance of envisioning and enforcing policies, licenses, agreements and guidelines;